DOnner SOrcinelli Architecture is an award-winning Architecture Atelier, dedicated to creating innovative design

 As keynote speaker, he has lectured at IUAV University of Venice, University of Florence, INHA University and other Academic Institutions as well as in International Congresses and Symposia: “XXV International Union of Architects World Congress”-Durban 2014, “Blue in Architecture 2009”- International Symposium Water, Climate Change and Architecture as well as two editions of “World Architecture Congress”.

-He served as Jury member of the Exhibition Design Competition of the Korean Pavilion at Expo 2020 Dubai, Architizer A+Awards 2020 as well as Board Member of Order of Architects of Treviso and in several Public Institutions related to Architecture and Urban Planning.
+He served as Jury member of the Exhibition Design Competition of Korean Pavilion at Expo 2020 Dubai, Architizer A+Awards 2020 as well as Board Member of Order of Architects of Treviso and in several Public Institutions related to Architecture and Urban Planning.
 He is member of Scientific Committees and Correspondent of ARQA Magazine from Middle East.

-Francesca Sorcinelli holds a MArch at IUAV University of Venice.
+Francesca Sorcinelli holds a MArch from IUAV University of Venice.
 She is a licenced Architect by the Italian Order of Architects (OAPPCTV) since 2006.

 She has been teaching Architecture and Interior Design in Universities in Italy and United Arab Emirates since 2008.